What is Spotting?

 Certain conditions such as pelvic inflammatory disease (PID) can cause bleeding between periods.
 Look out for other symptoms such as lower abdominal pain and discomfort when you pee.

 You may also experience more irregular bleeding if you have a condition such as polycystic ovary syndrome (PCOS) or another hormonal imbalance.
 If you have concerns or are worried irregular bleeding may be caused by such a condition it’s a good idea to talk to your healthcare provider.

 Spotting after sex

-There are lots of reasons for women to bleed after sex.
-Spotting after sex can be a sign of infections, an inflammation, or polyps (non-cancerous growths in the uterine lining), as well as other conditions.
-Vaginal dryness can also cause bleeding after sex – lubrication can help with this and reduce spotting after sex.
-Bleeding can also occur after damage to the vagina which can happen from sex, or in childbirth.
+Bleeding after sex can be alarming, but there are a number of reasons it can happen.
+Spotting after sex can be a sign of infections, inflammation, or polyps (non-cancerous growths in the uterine lining), as well as other conditions.
+Vaginal dryness can also cause bleeding after sex - using lubricants can help with this and reduce spotting after sex.

 Tracking your cycle

 While bleeding between periods can be a perfectly healthy part of the menstrual cycle, we recommend that you talk to a healthcare professional about any unexplained spotting.
 Regular cervical screening is also a good way to help make sure spotting is not a symptom of anything more serious.

 If you keep track of the patterns in your unique cycle you are more likely to notice both consistencies and changes in your routine.
 This includes bleeding between periods, anovulatory cycles, PMS symptoms and so much more.
 Thousands of women use Natural Cycles to prevent or plan pregnancy, with the welcome side effect of learning more about their bodies along the way.